jwtk/jjwt/README.md

 encrypt/decrypt the JWT.

 Instead, a new secure-random key is generated each time a JWE is created, and that new/random key is used to directly encrypt/decrypt the JWT payload.
-The secure-random key is itself encrypted with the symmetric secret key using the AES Wrap algorithm, and the encrypted key is embedded in the resulting.
+The secure-random key is itself encrypted with your symmetric secret key using the AES Wrap algorithm, and the encrypted key is embedded in the resulting JWE.

 This allows the payload to be encrypted with a random short-lived key, reducing material exposure of the potentially longer-lived symmetric secret key.

-Because these algorithms use a symmetric secret key, they are best suited when the JWE creator and receiver are the same, ensuring the secret key does not need to be shared with multiple parties.
+Because these particular algorithms use a symmetric secret key, they are best suited when the JWE creator and receiver are the same, ensuring the secret key does not need to be shared with multiple parties.

 These algorithms work as follows: